denismaua/AlgebraicDecisionDiagrams.jl/README.md

 ## Usage

 ADD are represented as parametric linked structures.
 The easiest way to create and manipulate ADDs is by using operations and constants.
-Omitting types is equivalent to assuming Boolean constant values (hence BDDs).
+Omitting types is equivalent to assuming Boolean constant values (hence BDDs [1](#bdds)).

 ```julia
 using AlgebraicDecisionDiagrams